-City of Darebin is a vibrant municipality just north of Melbourne's CBD.
-No matter where you're from, you'll feel at home in this cosmopolitan community where different lifestyles, aspirations and talents are welcomed.
-160,000 residents speak 138 different languages, embrace 37 different faiths and celebrate their city's rich cultural diversity.
-As a progressive leader in Local Government, the City of Darebin has set an inspiring vision to ensure quality of life for current and future generations in response to the climate emergency, increasing inequality and unprecedented growth - hence their vision of a sustainable, vibrant and community-oriented City.
+As a progressive leader in Local Government, the City of Darebin has set an inspiring vision to ensure quality of life for current and future generations in response to the climate emergency, increasing inequality and unprecedented growth - hence their Council’s vision is for of a sustainable, vibrant and community-oriented City.
 Darebin City Council responds to the many needs of the Darebin community, notably First Nations residents and organisations.

 - Provide advice on the interpretation of policies and procedures, employment legislation and agreements